 Our experience

-Norton’s entire protection plan is based on scanning the internet for your personal, sensitive information, so it came as no surprise to us that installation required sharing a lot of personal information, including our Social Security number, email addresses, physical address, government-issued ID numbers, and phone numbers.
+Norton’s entire protection plan is based on scanning the internet for your personal, sensitive information, so it came as no surprise to us that installation required sharing a lot of personal information, including our our full name, email address, and city and state.

 The main dashboard includes all of Norton's products, which can become overwhelming.
 To find the Privacy Monitor, select the My Protection dropdown and click Privacy Monitor.